Frank-Bemelman/radioglobe-esp32-2025/README.md

 # radioglobe-esp32-2025
 Radio Globe using ESP32 and Waveshare round touch LCD 2.1 inch

 UPDATE 15-JULY-2025 Lots of improvements made.
 Most stations now play without issues.
-Happy with the result.
-UPDATE 6-JULY-2025 It actually works!
+Happy with the result.<br> UPDATE 6-JULY-2025 It actually works!
 Performance is improved, few bugs, some extras. <br>
 UPDATE 1-JULY-2025 It actually works!
 Performance is perhaps not perfect but certainly acceptable.